SkoolNotes/Taproot/2020JAP201/KBxJapSelfEval.md

 2) Challenges

-Some of the early listening quizzes were quite challenging
+Some of the early listening quizzes were quite challenging for me, as the audio was not nearly as clear as in person.

 3) Goals